Wide Reads

 Original text

-he Pequod Meets The Bachelor.
+The Pequod Meets The Bachelor

+The Pequod Meets The Bachelor.
+And jolly enough were the sights and the sounds that came bearing down before the wind, some few weeks after Ahab’s harpoon had been welded.
 It was a Nantucket ship, the Bachelor, which had just wedged in her last cask of oil, and bolted down her bursting hatches; and now, in glad holiday apparel, was joyously, though somewhat vain-gloriously, sailing round among the widely-separated ships on the ground, previous to pointing her prow for home.
+The three men at her mast-head wore long streamers of narrow red bunting at their hats; from the stern, a…

 Master this chapter.
 Complete your experience